TruncatedDinoSour/armour/doc/d/pDB-1.md

 Theoretically, this can be achieved in constant O(1) time if chunks are stored in order and they're stored in a Hash table or some other O(1) structure, but that's rarely the case.

-We could only optimize this better by indexing all chunk IDs in a Hash table and removing the chunks with a smaller `n`, although still in O(n) time:
+We could optimize this better by indexing all chunk IDs in a Hash table and removing the chunks with a smaller `n`, although still in O(n) time:

     for (Chunk chunk in pdb.chunks[some_chunk])